BayashiPascal/RunRecorder/README.md

 A first simple test to check if everything is working fine is to request the version of the database.

-The database version is automatically checked each a RunRecorder instance is created and the database is automatically upgraded if needed.
+The database version is automatically checked each time a RunRecorder instance is created and the database is automatically upgraded if needed.

 ```
 #include <stdio.h>